Awoyalejohn/awesome-battleships/README.md

   - Player is unable to make the same gueess twice add image here*

+### Future Features
+- Larger ships that can take up more points on the grid
+- Option to change ship axis
+- More ships for larger grids size options
+- Special ships that reward more points when destroyed

 ## Testing
 I tested that the game works through a variety of methods:
 - I used the pep8 linter and confirmed there are no problems